swharden/SWHarden.com/content/blog/2024-02-19-local-ai-chat-csharp.md

 * Full code examples from this article are available on GitHub: https://github.com/swharden/Local-LLM-csharp

 * [LLamaSharp](https://github.com/SciSharp/LLamaSharp) is an open-source project (maintained by [Martin Evans](https://github.com/martindevans) as part of the [SciSharp stack](https://scisharp.github.io/SciSharp/)) which provides a simple .NET interface to llama.cpp, making it easy to interact with LLMs in C# projects.
+The repository has an `Examples` project which demonstrates many of the core functions this library provides.

 * [KernelMemory](https://github.com/microsoft/kernel-memory) is an open-source project (maintained by Microsoft) which acts as a high level AI service that uses LLMs to index documents and retrieve information from them using LLMs.
-It seems to be favored over the older Semantic Memory package for many applications.
+Most new applications prefer to interact with Kernel Memory (KM) over the older Semantic Memory (SM).

 * [Run Llama 2 Locally with Python](https://swharden.com/blog/2023-07-29-ai-chat-locally-with-python/) - A blog post I made several months ago